 If you’re in need of something sweet after a big dinner, the go-to Chinese treat is tánghúlu.
 Skewered fruits (grapes, hawthorns, strawberries) are doused in sweet syrup that crystallises and hardens.
 This candied treat was first created over 800 years ago but it’s still believed to help with digestion problems.

 You’ll need to crunch through the hard coating of sugar first to get to the sweet burst of fruits inside.
-It also has a distinctive, lingering smell, so it’s best to try one first at Wangfujing Market, Beijing, before deciding whether you can handle the annual Tánghúlu Fair in Qingdao, east China…
+It also has a distinctive, lingering smell, so it’s best to try one first at Wangfujing Market, Beijing, before deciding whether you can handle the annual Tánghúlu Fair in Qingdao Dropdown content, east China…

-Usually served with soy milk, cífàntuán is another popular breakfast snack that’s enjoyed across Shanghai, Hong Kong and Taiwan.
+Usually served with soy milk, cífàntuán is another popular breakfast snack that’s enjoyed across Shanghai Dropdown content, Hong Kong Dropdown content and Taiwan Dropdown content.
 Piping hot clumps of steamed rice are wrapped in a crispy sheet of thin dough (you tiao), resembling something similar to a sushi roll.

 Cífàntuán can be either sweet or savoury – for a sweet one, try a sugar and sesame seed filling, and for savoury opt for flaked pork, mushrooms and pickled veg.
 The stalls behind Plaza 66 in Shanghai are a good place to start, but get exploring to find your own favourite.